 The automated methods for PINP (Roche Cobas and IDS iSYS) gave similar results [8].
-On the other hand, a significant proportional bias was observed between the Orion RIA and the two automated assays (i.e., a correlation was observed, but agreement was not shown between the automated methods and the RIA) [8]. +0 Results from other published studies comparing PINP values among these three assays broadly support our findings [9,10].
+The Passing-Bablok regression for the relationship between Cobas and iSYS in serum was: Cobas=0.91x iSYS+2.6.
+On the other hand, a significant proportional bias was observed between the Orion RIA and the two automated assays (i.e., a correlation was observed, but agreement was not shown between the automated methods and the RIA) [8].
+The Passing-Bablok regressions were Cobas=1.22×Orion+0 and iSYS=1.35xOrion RIA–3.2 respectively.
+Results from other published studies comparing PINP values among these three assays broadly support our findings [9,10].
 Taken together, these results confirm that harmonized PINP measurements exist between the two automated assays (Roche Cobas and IDS iSYS) when the eGFR is >30, but a significant bias exists between the Orion RIA and the two automated assays.
 The good news is that in subjects with normal renal function, PINP results reported by the Roche Cobas and IDS iSYS assays were similar and could be used interchangeably.
 The perception that the two automated assays are used by the vast majority of laboratories worldwide outside of the USA (based on data from external quality assurance providers) leads us to conclude that similar reference intervals and treatment targets could be applied in those instances.
 This agreement does not extend to the Orion RIA, but the use of a single assay for PINP within the USA should ensure harmonized results in routine service for clinical practice within that country.
 However, if the universal harmonization of PINP assays is to be achieved and this is crucial for international multicentre trials as well as for the development of clinical guidelines with universally applicable reference intervals and treatment targets, further work will be required in order to harmonize all three assays for PINP.
 Since there is an excellent correlation between the RIA and the automated assays, harmonization between the automated assays and the RIA is possible potentially by the use of common calibrators and the development of a reference method for PINP.
-This should also help ensure that any new commercial assay developed in future will attain similar results and would be a step forward in the use of P1NP as a biomarker in the management of osteoporosis.
+This should also help ensure that any new commercial assay developed in the future will attain similar results and would be a step forward in the use of P1NP as a biomarker in the management of osteoporosis.
 The International Federation of Clinical Chemistry and Laboratory Medicine and The International Osteoporosis Foundation are committed to working together towards this goal with the cooperation of the reagent manufacturing industry.

 Disclosures

 RE receives consultancy funding from IDS, Roche Diagnostics, GSK Nutrition, FNIH, Mereo, Lilly, Sandoz, Nittobo, Abbvie, Samsung, Haoma Medica, CL Bio, and Viking and grant funding from Nittobo, IDS, Roche.
 Amgen and Alexion.
 NRJ he has received free reagents for research use from Roche Diagnostics and IDS.
+JAK reports grant support from Amgen, Lilly and Radius Health.CC has received lecture fees and honoraria from Amgen, Danone, Eli Lilly, GSK, Kyowa Kirin, Medtronic, Merck, Nestlé, Novartis, Pfizer, Roche, Servier, Shire, Takeda and UCB outside of the submitted work.
 SS is a consultant for Radius, Lilly/Pfizer, speaker for Radius, Amgen and on the advisory boards of Radius, Amgen.
-EC is a consultant for IDS.
+EC is a consultant for Diasorin and IDS.

 The findings and conclusions in this report are those of the authors and do not necessarily represent the official position of the Centers for Disease Control and Prevention/the Agency for Toxic Substances and Disease Registry.
 Use of trade names is for identification only and does not imply endorsement by the Centers for Disease Control and Prevention, the Public Health Service and the US Department of Health and Human Services.